DickinsonCollege/FarmData2/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to any of the community leaders responsible for enforcement at:

 * Grant Braught (braught@dickinson.edu)
+* Farhan Siddiqui (siddiquf@dickinson.edu)
 * Matt Steinman (steimanm@dickinson.edu)
+* Allen Tucker (allen@npfi.org)

 All complaints will be reviewed and investigated promptly and fairly.